mui/material-ui/CONTRIBUTING.md

 - If API documentation is being changed in the source, `yarn docs:api` was run.
 - If prop types were changed, the TypeScript declarations were updated.
 - If TypeScript declarations were changed, `yarn typescript` passed.
-- If demos were changed, make sure `yarn docs:typescript` does not introduce changes.
+- If demos were changed, make sure `yarn docs:typescript:check` does not introduce changes.
   See [About TypeScript demos](#about-typescript-demos).
 - The PR title follows the pattern `[Component] Imperative commit message`.
 (See: [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/#imperative) for a great explanation)